yeghiakoronian/RMIClinicServers/README.md

 # RMIClinicServers
-used Java RMI to mimic  client computers invoking methods on server
+used Java REST web services to mimic  client computers invoking methods on server